The Course

 Today, GGL serves more than 1,000 students at Notre Dame per year.
 Our digital resources are used in courses we’ve helped design across the nation, and we have become part of a national effort to better understand and teach philosophy as a way of life.
 Educators (or folks just interested in the philosophy behind our philosophy), can learn more about some of these efforts at philife.nd.edu.

 GGL is regularly taught in the philosophy department at Notre Dame.
-Paul Blaschko (now an assistant teaching professor and director of the Sheedy Family Program) offers three sections of the course per year, as does Dr. Justin Christy, who is an assistant teaching professor and director of the GGL Fellows ProgramMeghan Sullivan offers a section each year, and directs the Notre Dame Institute for Advanced Study, which recently launched a new project aimed at helping instructors across disciplines create signature courses like GGL.
+Paul Blaschko (now an assistant teaching professor and director of the Sheedy Family Program) offers three sections of the course per year, as does Dr. Justin Christy, who is an assistant teaching professor and director of the GGL Fellows ProgramMeghan Sullivan offers a section each year, and directs the Institute for Ethics and the Common Good, which recently launched a new project aimed at helping instructors across disciplines create signature courses like GGL.